Hydra9268/lightcycle/README.md

 ### Project Status: In Development

-This project is currently under active development.
+This project is currently under development.
 Features, documentation, and overall structure may change as work progresses.
 Contributions are welcome, but some areas may still be incomplete or evolving.

 ## Installation
 You can install Light Cycle via npm: